LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="RBALoginByEmail-post-">Risk Based Authentication Login by Email (POST)</h4>
- This API retrieves a copy of the user data based on the Email [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-login-by-email)
+ This API retrieves a copy of the user data based on the Email

 ```java